 Parking at Cave and Basin

-From our experience, we have never had an issue with parking.
+From our experience, we have never had a parking issue.
 That said, the parking lot fills up faster in the summer months.
 The parking lot is well-maintained and is just steps from the entrance to the building.
-Seeing as this site is slightly removed from any other Banff attractions, the parking lot is very telling of what to expect in terms of crowds when you get inside.
+Seeing as this site is slightly removed from any other Banff attractions, the parking lot tells what to expect in terms of crowds when you get inside.
+There are accessible parking spots available as well as charging stations.
+Parking is included in your admission fee.

-What is the Best Time to Visit the Cave and Basin?
+What is the Best Time to Visit?

 We enjoy visiting the Cave and Basin during the shoulder season (spring and fall).
 Since it is open year-round, we like to save this activity for the months between the ski and camping seasons.
+As this is an indoor/outdoor experience, we recommend visiting on a fair weather day and dressing for the weather!

 A Guide to Nearby Walking Trails